If you enjoy this site, please check out mamster's new weblog, Roots and Grubs.

 These are the special ingredients you'll need.

 Curry paste.
 This is basically all of the non-liquid things that make Thai food great, smashed into a paste.
 A typical paste will contain lots of chiles, garlic, shallots, lemongrass, galangal (Thai ginger), shrimp paste, black pepper, and sea salt.
 It's worth buying commercial paste just to avoid having shrimp paste in your house; I put a small container in the bottom of my fridge and discovered later that I could smell it outside the refrigerator.
 The paste I recommend is Mae Ploy, partly because it's delicious and also partly because of its ingenious packaging.
 It's sealed inside a cellophane packet which is then stuffed into a plastic tub.
 When you open it, you squeeze the contents of the packet out into the tub and you don't have to worry about finding a separate Tupperware container for your leftover paste.
 On the other hand, Maesri brand comes in a single-use can.
+There are many types of curry paste, but I urge you to start by concentrating on red and green, which marry with the widest range of flavors.
+Red curry paste is made with dried red chiles, while green chile paste is made with fresh green chiles and also tends to contain more dried spices than red paste.
+If forced to choose my favorite, I'd pick red, which has a slightly sharper flavor from the dried chiles, but the clean vegetal flavor of the green is also hard to argue with. |

 Palm sugar.
 This unrefined sugar derived from coconuts is a pain to use because it's usually found compressed into a hard disc basically indistinguishable from a clay pigeon.
 Unfortunately, brown sugar makes a lousy substitute.
 Break your disc up into chunks with a hammer and chisel (really) and break the chunks down further in a mortar and pestle or by mincing with a sharp knife.
-You may also find a sugar called coconut sugar; cookbooks disagree on whether this is the same as palm sugar (which is, after all, made from coconut palms), but you may certainly use them interchangeably.
+You may also find a sugar called coconut sugar; cookbooks disagree on whether this is the same as palm sugar (which is, after all, made from coconut palms), but you may certainly use them interchangeably. | |||||

 Fish sauce.
 Among my least favorite things when I was growing up were fish that tasted fishy, cold food (this prejudice is still with me), and salad.
 So my parents will probably be surprised to learn that one of my favorite foods in the world is som tam, a cold salad of unripe papaya and chiles drenched in fish sauce.
 It tastes like something scraped off the bottom of the ocean and makes a wonderful accompaniment to any Thai curry (recipe follows).
 Fish sauce is what you get when you leave anchovies or similar small fish to pickle in brine until nearly dissolved, then filter the brine.
 There is no way to sell this stuff by description; you just have to try it and trust me that it is the elixir of the gods.
 Good brands include Golden Boy, Tra Chang (with a balance on the label), and Squid (which contains no squid), but anything amber in color and hailing from Thailand should be fine.
-As you might expect given its provenance, fish sauce is literally cheaper than water: Aquafina is $1 from a vending machine, but twice as much Squid brand is 89 cents at my local Vietnamese market.
+As you might expect given its provenance, fish sauce is literally cheaper than water: Aquafina is $1 from a vending machine, but twice as much Squid brand is 89 cents at my local Vietnamese market. | |||||

 Best brands are Chaokoh and Mae Ploy, both from Thailand, but I find that Chaokoh in the 13.5 oz can is much more conveniently sized than Mae Ploy at 19 oz.
 If you buy coconut milk at a western grocery store, you'll pay too much, but it's still not outrageous.
 Chaokoh is $1.89 at the QFC on my block but $.59 in Chinatown.
 Stock up.
-Note that there is a low-quality knockoff of Chaokoh called, unbelievably, Chaucock.
+Note that there is a low-quality knockoff of Chaokoh called, unbelievably, Chaucock. |

+Lime or tamarind juice.
+Lime you know, although it's worth noting that Asian groceries tend to sell them five for a dollar while western ones charge 69 cents for one.
+On the other hand, you need less than the juice of one lime for curry for four.
 A handy and equally delicious (though different) alternative to lime is tamarind paste, available in 1-lb blocks from Asian grocery sources.
 It's the compressed pulp of the fruit of the tamarind tree.
 (There should be no other ingredients on the label.)
 Tamarind has an appealing sour, spicy flavor that complements all sorts of dishes, Thai or otherwise, and also forms part of a killer sweet and sour sauce.
 To use, mix a chunk of the paste with hot water and stir, squeezing it against the sides of the container with a spoon.
 Books often recommend that you then force the mixture through a sieve to remove the seeds and skins, but I just reach in with my fingers and pull them out.
-What remains is called tamarind water, and it's not as sour as lime juice, so use more.
+What remains is called tamarind water, and it's not as sour as lime juice, so use more. |

 Now that your larder is stocked, it's time to think about the bulk of what will go into your curry.
 Any kind of meat, poultry, firm-fleshed fish, or shellfish is fine, though none is required.
 Thai food is significantly less meat-intensive than American, and half a pound of meat is enough to serve four.

 For vegetables, you'll want those that take well to stewing.
-My most frequent choices are green beans, onions, bell peppers, and—probably my favorite—potatoes, especially Yukon Gold.
+My most frequent choices are green beans, onions, bell peppers, andprobably my favoritepotatoes, especially Yukon Gold.
 A curry of nothing but green beans and potato over rice is a magnificent meal.
 Japanese eggplant is a popular choice, as are carrots.
 Broccoli, I've found, benefits from parboiling or steaming beforehand.
 Chinese broccoli (gai lan), which is fast becoming one of my favorite vegetables, is a brilliant choice.
 I can't imagine you'll have much luck with spinach or tomatoes, but if you do, let me know.
 A pound of vegetables total is a good starting point.

 Whatever meat and vegetables you choose, the process is the same.